Sable/wu-wei-benchmarking-toolkit/lib/README-install.md

 	--clear-cache        Remove all cached remote dependencies
     --destination, -d    Destination of the dependency.
 Optional for Wu-Wei artifacts, mandatory otherwise.
+    --dry-run            Fetch dependencies recursively but skip installation and copy to their final destination
     --help, -h           Display this help.
     --not-recursive      Skip the dependency's recursive dependencies.
     --root, -r           Benchmark suite root.